CodingCryptoTrading/dca-crypto-bot/README.md

 Getting a test account in Binance is straightforward.
 Just log in [the binance testnet](https://testnet.binance.vision/) with a GitHub account and then click on generate API keys.

 ## Contributing
-Any contribution to the bot is welcomed.
+Any contribution to the bot is welcome.
 If you have a suggestion or find a bug, please create an [issue](https://github.com/CodingCryptoTrading/dca-crypto-bot/issues).

 ## Disclaimer
  The investment in cryptocurrency can lead to loss of money over short or even long periods.
 Use DCA-bot at your own risk.